codeface-io/SwiftObserver/README.md

 }
 ```

-The receiver keeps the observer's observations alive.
-The observer just holds the receiver strongly and doesn't do anything else with it.
+The receiver retains the observer's observations.
+The observer just holds it strongly.

-<a id="combined-observations"></a> An  `Observer` may start up to three observations with one combined call:
+An  `Observer` may start up to three observations with one combined call:

 ```swift
 dog.observe(tv, bowl, doorbell) { image, food, sound in